ChanChungKeong/ICT2101/README.md

 Q. Currently what platform support the AMS System?

 ```
-A. iOS Device(10.0 and Up), Android Device, Windows (Tested on Chrome,Firefox and IE)
+A. Android Device, Windows (Tested on Chrome,Firefox and IE)
 ```

 Q. How do i access the game?